aaryalanchaster/CommuteCare-FE/README.md

 ## Features

 - Provides human assistance to the user
-- Login for both Helpers and Customers
+- Login and SignUp page for both Helpers and Customers
 - Allows pre-booking of helper to guarantee help
+- Allows helpers to add their availability
 - Application is available in two languages - English and French
+- Chat feature to contact the helpers
+- Review feature to review each helper upon completion of the request
+- Report feature to report any issues
+-

 ## Website